 Visiting Oxford, England on a budget?
 Find out the best free things to do in Oxford with your family.
 Scroll down for all the info!

-This list of free things to do in Oxford England contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This list of free things to do in Oxford England was written by family travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Are you visiting Oxford and wondering if it’s possible to do this trip on a budget?